srikar1345/UART-GPIO-miniSoC/README.md

   - Sometimes, the same header file (or its contents) can be used to generate both C and Verilog definitions, ensuring consistency between software and hardware.

 - **Learning Points in This Project:**
-  - I learned how to create and use custom header files for UART and GPIO register definitions.
+  - I learned how to create and use custom header files for UART and GPIO by using register definitions and Corsair.
   - I understood the importance of using structures and macros to map hardware registers in a portable and readable way.
   - I saw how header files help in scaling up projects, making it easier to add new peripherals or features.
   - I practiced using include guards to avoid redefinition errors.